Dynamically grant permissions to Entra ID Security Groups based on environment with TokenMappings

 |---|---|

-| Mappings not applied | Ensure the AAD_TOKEN_MAPPING variable is set correctly or Azure Table entries exist. |
+| Mappings not applied | Ensure a mapping exists in the Admin Panel (Token Mapping) or AAD_TOKEN_MAPPING is set correctly. |

 | Token resolution errors | Check logs for provider initialization failures. |